Stephen Nasse: Racing career

 Nasse won the 2017 Southern Super Series championship and also claimed a victory in the CARS Super Late Model Tour season finale.
 The SSS championship came after Nasse started the season unsure of whether he would run the full season, as he had never done so in the past.

-He switched teams from DLP Motorsports to Jett Motorsports in 2018 and followed the championship up with an early 2018 championship in the World Series of Asphalt.
+Nasse switched teams from DLP Motorsports to Jett Motorsports in 2018 and followed the championship up with an early 2018 championship in the World Series of Asphalt.
 In April 2018, Nasse punched rival Donnie Wilson while Wilson was still in his car after an on-track incident at Five Flags Speedway.
 Nasse later controlled the last third of the race to win the Mobile 300 at Mobile International Speedway.
 At the Snowball Derby in December, Nasse wrapped his car in a Fortnite-style winter paint scheme.
 He also spent $5000 to hire what he thought was a Roush Fenway Racing development pit crew for the race but had myriad problems with the crew during the day, losing spots on pit road and eventually returning to the track twice with a loose wheel, ending his day in a crash.
 Nasse, infuriated by the smirks he saw on the rented pit crew's faces, charged the crew after exiting his car over an estimated $40,000 loss.